-The band’s instrumentation consists of seven marimbas (three sopranos, two tenors, a baritone, and a bass), gourd shakers called hosho, mbira (“thumb piano”), and drums.
-The songs are sung in the Shona language.
+The band’s instrumentation consists of seven marimbas (two sopranos, one alto, two tenors, a baritone, and a bass), gourd shakers called hosho, mbira, and drums.
+The songs are most commonly sung in the Shona language.

 The sheer pleasure of playing is the glue that bonds the band together, and the desire to share this music with others is the fuel that fires Boka Marimba.

 Dumisani “Dumi” Maraire, the late Zimbabwean master musician, composer and ethnomusicologist, brought this music to the Pacific Northwest in the 1960s.
 Marian Grebanier formed Boka Marimba in 1987 with a group of people from the area who fell in love with the spirit and sound of this music.
 Dr. Maraire taught the band a large part of its current repertoire.
-The band later expanded its repertoire with arrangements taught by Ephat Mujuru, Alport Mhlanga, Chris Berry, and others.
-We also perform original compositions and arrangements in the same style.
+The band later expanded its repertoire with arrangements taught by Ephat Mujuru, Alport Mhlanga, Michael Sibanda, Tendai Muparutsa and others.
+We also perform original arrangements in the same style.

 In Shona, boka means “group”.
 And marimba is the plural of rimba which means “wooden voice.”

 We play Zimbabwean style marimbas.
 The keys are made of Padauk, Wenge, Honduras Rosewood, and Cherry.
 The resonator tubes, made out of PVC pipe, are fitted with cellophane or “space blanket” buzzers that provide the characteristic Zimbabwean sound.
 They are constructed by band members and by Carl Dean of Portland.